andy-guttridge/memory-mixup/README.md

 Fonts were sourced from [Google Fonts](https://fonts.google.com/).
 'Permanent Marker' was chosen for the logo and headings for its playful quality, and 'Play' was chosen for the rest of the text because it is highly legible yet friendly looking.

+A favicon using the 'Permanent Marker' font was created using [Favicon Generator](https://favicon.io/favicon-generator/).

 ### Features Left to Implement

 With the relaxation of the aim to eliminate all vertical scrolling, all planned features were successfully implemented.